GabrielSouzaCosta/Bomb-Crypto-EasyBot/README.md

   <p>After finishing installing, close:</p>
 <img src="images\github_readme\sucessful.PNG" width= 600 height=420/> <br>

-4. Open the terminal or a code editor, for example VS CODE or Sublime Text.
+4. Open the terminal or a code editor, for example VS CODE or Sublime Text and open in the application directory, in the terminal use cd and the location of the directory.

 4. Install requirements by typing in the terminal:
 ```sh